oneapi-community/awesome-oneapi/alt-awesome-2.md

 ### AI - Natural Language Processing
 #### Chatbots

-&emsp; * [SiteMana](https://github.com/SiteManaApp) - Using oneAPI powered personalization engine to converts a website visitors into a buyers
+* [SiteMana](https://github.com/SiteManaApp) - Using oneAPI powered personalization engine to converts a website visitors into a buyers

-&emsp; * [Gavin AI](https://github.com/Gavin-Development) - Gavin AI is a project created by Scot_Survivor (Joshua Shiells) &amp; ShmarvDogg which aims to have Englsih human like conversations through the use of AI and ML.
+* [Gavin AI](https://github.com/Gavin-Development) - Gavin AI is a project created by Scot_Survivor (Joshua Shiells) &amp; ShmarvDogg which aims to have Englsih human like conversations through the use of AI and ML.
 Gavin works on the Transformer architecture however Performer &amp; FNet architectures are being investigated for better scaling.

+#### Others
 * [oneAPI example](https://github.com/fgq1994/NLP-Tutorials/blob/master/transformer.py) - transformer example

 ### AI - Computer Vision